mlswg/mls-protocol/draft-ietf-mls-protocol.md

     `sender_data_secret` and the (key, nonce) pair from the step on the sender's hash ratchet indicated by the `generation` field.

-* Verify that the signature on the GroupContent message as described in Section {{content-authentication}}.
+* Verify that the signature on the FramedContent message as described in Section {{content-authentication}}.

 * Verify that the `proposals` vector is valid as specified in {{proposal-list-validation}}.